ua-snap/analog-forecast/README.md

 You must use these names exactly as they are spelled here (case-sensitive).

+### Other options

+Available variables are: sst, t2m, msl, and z.
+You may choose any reference date within 1959-2021 if you do not have a CDS API key, as this is what is currently available in the historical ERA5 archive.
+You may choose any date if you do have the CDS API key set up, as data for more recent reference dates will be downloaded automatically (if available).
+Dates must be in YYYY-mm-dd format.

 ## Contents

 `analog_forecast.py`: this is the main script and module for executing the analog forecast.
 It can be called from the command line or imported and run in a separate python environment, such as a jupyter notebook (done in `run_forecast.ipynb`.